kairos-io/kairos/docs/content/en/docs/Advanced/ha.md

 To run Kairos and k3s in this mode, you must have an odd number of server nodes.
 K3s documentation recommends starting with three nodes.

 To get started, first launch a server node with the cluster-init flag added in `k3s.args` to enable clustering.
-A token here can be specieid, and will be used as a shared secret to join additional servers to the cluster.
+A token here can be specified, and will be used as a shared secret to join additional servers to the cluster.
 Note, if you don't provide one, a token will be generated automatically on your behalf and available at `/var/lib/rancher/k3s/server/node-token`.

 ```yaml
 #cloud-config